Lena Headey: Rise to prominence (2005–2010)

-Mainstream success (2011–present)
+Game of Thrones and major film roles (2011–2014)

 Beginning in April 2011, Headey portrayed queen regent Cersei Lannister on the HBO series Game of Thrones, based on George R. R. Martin's A Song of Ice and Fire series of novels.
 She was cast in the role after her friend and eventual co-star, Peter Dinklage, suggested her casting to producers.
 Her performance as the ruthless queen has received critical acclaim, earning a Scream Award nomination for Best Fantasy Actress for the role in 2011 and Primetime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 2014, 2015, 2016, 2018 and 2019.